Jed556/plist-texture-editor/README.md

 # plist-texture-editor
-splits and merges sprite sheets for plist.
+Splits and merges spritesheets for plist.
+Commonly used in Geometry Dash Texture Packs.

+Original sourcecode by [AbsoluteGamer](https://pastebin.com/SWU4EtMx), Modifications by me and [JackLSummer15](https://github.com/JackLSummer15/plist-texture-editor)